survivejs/webpack-book/manuscript/13_Conclusion.md

 ### Styling

 * Webpack inlines style definitions to JavaScript by default.
-To avoid this, separate CSS to a file of its own using `ExtractTextPlugin` or an equivalent solution.
+To avoid this, separate CSS to a file of its own using `MiniCssExtractPlugin` or an equivalent solution.
 The *Separating CSS* chapter covers how to achieve this.
 * To decrease the number of CSS rules to write, consider **autoprefixing** your rules.
 The *Autoprefixing* chapter shows how to do this.
 * Unused CSS rules can be eliminated based on static analysis.
 The *Eliminating Unused CSS* chapter explains the basic idea of this technique.